 Midwives College of Utah (MCU) seeks to provide an inclusive and non-discriminatory environment by making it possible for students to use a preferred name and gender on college records that are other than their legal documents state.
 A preferred name is a chosen name that is different than a legal name.
 Examples of communities that often use preferred names include international students who wish to use an Anglican or American name; Communities that are reclaiming traditional names rather than those given by oppressors during colonization; and Transgender and Genderqueer students who wish to use a name that represents their gender identity.

-To request a preferred name change, students should contact the Admissions Director at admissions@midwifery.edu (undergraduate) or graduatedean@midwifery.edu (undergraduate) during the admissions process (if the request is being made before enrollment at MCU) or the Registrar at mcuregistrar@midwifery.edu following enrollment (if the request is being made after enrollment) to request the MCU Preferred Name Request Form.
+To request a preferred name change, students should contact the Admissions Director at admissions@midwifery.edu (undergraduate) graduatedean@midwifery.edu or (undergraduate) during the admissions process (if the request is being made before enrollment at MCU) or the Registrar at mcuregistrar@midwifery.edu following enrollment (if the request is being made after enrollment) to request the MCU Preferred Name Request Form.

-Once request is approved, Registrar, Financial Aid, and Student Finances and any other individuals on a need-toknow basis will be notified by staff member who approved the request.
+Once request is approved, Registrar, Financial Aid, and Student Finances and any other individuals on a need-to-know basis will be notified by the staff member who approved the request.

-Places where preferred name is used: Places where legal name must be used: Admissions decision letters Internal student files Academic reports to House Financial aid award letters, billing
+Places where preferred name is Places where legal name must be

+used: used:

+Admissions decision letters Internal student files

+Academic reports to House Financial aid award letters, billing

-Mentors records and federally mandated communication
+Mentors records and federally mandated

+communication

 Class rosters External enrollment verifications

 Canvas student account Official transcripts

-MCU student information system (SIS) NARM requests
+MCU Student Information System MCU Student Information System

+(Populi) Student facing areas (Populi) Financial, Transcripts and

+other need to know areas.

-Phone calls and emails for collection purposes Licensing Agencies
+Phone calls and emails for NARM requests

+collection purposes

+[student name]@midwifery.edu Licensing Agencies

-[student name]@midwifery.edu email account
+email account

-Faculty, staff, administration informal communication
+Faculty, staff, administration

+informal communication

 Examity student account

 Commencement programs

 Diploma

 Student ID

 Transfer credit evaluation

-Unofficial transcript
+Admissions decision letters Internal student files